gitlabhq/gitlabhq/doc/development/frontend.md

 General tips:

-- Don't add unnecessary fonts.
+- Don't add new fonts.
 - Prefer font formats with better compression, e.g. WOFF2 is better than WOFF, which is better than TTF.
 - Compress and minify assets wherever possible (For CSS/JS, Sprockets does this for us).
-- If a piece of functionality can be reasonably done without adding extra libraries, prefer not to use extra libraries.
+- If some functionality can reasonably be achieved without adding extra libraries, avoid them.
-- Use page-specific JavaScripts as described above to dynamically load libraries that are only needed on certain pages.
+- Use page-specific JavaScript as described above to dynamically load libraries that are only needed on certain pages.

 ## Accessibility

 ### Resources

-The [Chrome Accessibility Developer Tools][chrome-accessibility-developer-tools] are useful for testing for potential accessibility problems in GitLab.
+[Chrome Accessibility Developer Tools][chrome-accessibility-developer-tools] are useful for testing for potential accessibility problems in GitLab.

 Accessibility best-practices and more in-depth information is available on